meacoding/techdegree-project-8/README.md

 ## Backstory

 This was another exercise in JavaScript.
 Fetch the employee data, display it and make it searchable.
-I discovered a kind of programming hell known as "formatting timestamps."
+I discovered a kind of programming hell which involves converting timestamps into formatted date and time.

 ## License